 Schedule AnAppointment

-It happens to everyone: you’re driving down the road on a sunny day when you turn at just the right angle and suddenly the sun’s glare is blinding you.
-Glare can be a nuisance at best and an accident-causing danger at worst.
-Luckily, there are ways to minimize it.
+It happens to everyone: you’re driving on a sunny day, and as you turn at just the right angle, the sun’s glare suddenly blinds you.
+Glare can be a mere nuisance—or, worse, a cause of accidents.
+Fortunately, there are effective ways to reduce it.

-Antireflective coatings are also good for reducing reflected light and thus cutting down on glare, Dr. Spicola said.
+Antireflective coatings are also good for reducing reflected light and thus cutting down on glare.
 They are predominantly used on clear lenses, but are often incorporated into high-quality sunglass lenses as well.

-Also, simply putting down the visor in your car can help reduce glare, Dr. Spicola said.
+"Simply putting down the visor in your car can help reduce glare," Dr. Spicola said.

 CEENTA cataract surgeon Vipul Shah, MD, appeared on WSOC's The Daily Two to discuss cataract development and sun protection.